WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_structuremaps.md

 * For [Forms / Questionnaires](forms.html)
   * the data extraction map from Questionnaire to Logical Model instances

-* For [Forms / Questionnaires](forms.html), the data extraction questionnaire to Logical Model instances
+  * the data extraction map from Logical Model instances to FHIR resources

 * Create Maps in FML language